ExtReMLapin/GLove-2D/README.md

 *Some libs from Garry's mod, and others build ourself se we can use familiars functions.
 (Hooks, string, table ...)

-## Todo :

-*Optimize the graph system, it recalc everything even is we don't touch it (Zoom and pos).

 ### Rights